 that can help a conservation entity to initially assess impaired flows.
-One such tool is called the Natural Flows Database12.
-This database provides estimates of what full natural flows would be, absent any diversions, and, in some locations near gauges, provides an estimate of impaired flows.
-Another option is to talk with local landowners, who can often indicate which streams seasonally go dry in some years, or historically had yearround flows.
+One such tool is called the California Environmental Flow Framework's (CEFF) Natural Flows Database12.
+This database provides estimates of what full natural flows would be in different water year types, absent any diversions, and, in some locations near long-term gauges, provides an estimate of impaired flows.
+Another option is to talk with local landowners, who can often indicate which streams seasonally go dry in some years, or historically had year round flows.
+Estimates of "functional flows" - flow elements of a natural flow regime that support important ecosystem processes - are also available through CEFF for nearly all streams in California, and are helpful in understanding ecological needs and flow alteration in areas of interest.

-Identifying the priority watershed for an initial community water management approach should take into account which tributaries are most critical for fisheries recovery and where a change in management actions could measurably enhance flows and decrease water temperature.
+Identifying the priority watershed for an initial collaborative water management plan should take into account which tributaries are most critical for fisheries recovery and where a change in management actions could measurably enhance flows and decrease water temperature.
 To assess the current status of fisheries in priority watersheds, reference existing state and federal fisheries recovery plans that synthesize existing studies by watershed and habitat conditions, conduct a stream assessment, and/or review any existing assessments.